Long False Eyelashes, once the magic beauty tool of models and movie stars, have gone mainstream.

 Q. Best Tips for Applying False Eyelashes?

 Apply a tiny amount of glue directly above your lash line.
 Then hold the eyelash strip by your lash above the glue and squeeze lightly.
 Only squeeze out a small amount onto the lashes and let them dry slightly before applying them to your lash line.
 Remember to start from the outer corner and then move inwards.
 Revlon has a glue called Great Lash Glue that is very easy to use.
-It has a small applicator brush, which makes it easier for not only first timers but also anyone who don’t have a steady hand.
+It has a small applicator brush, which makes it easier for not only first-timers but also anyone who doesn’t have a steady hand.

 Q. Tips for Removing Lashes

-Put a moist towel into the microwave for 1 ½ minute and place it over your face.
+Put a moist towel into the microwave for 1 ½ minutes and place it over your face.
 This will help with loosening the glue without putting too much stress on your eyes.
 You may need to steam your eyes for one to four minutes before the lashes easily come off your natural lashes.
-Remember to never sleep in your lashes-just like makeup- and to remove it every night.
+Remember never to sleep in your lashes-just like makeup- and to remove it every night.

 Q. How Do You Care for Your Lashes – Real and Fake?

-Some women worry that wearing big fake eyelashes all the time will ruin your natural lashes, but as long as you apply glue to the lid and not lashes then you will be o.k.
+Some women worry that wearing big fake eyelashes all the time will ruin their natural lashes, but as long as you apply glue to the lid and not lashes then you will be o.k.
 If you feel like you would like a lash conditioner sometimes then try Lashes to Die For Night Conditioner.
 As far as caring for your faux eyelashes, be gentle taking them on and off and you should be able to use one set for a whole week.